 Broiling times can vary depending on size and length of the lobster tails.
 For a smaller lobster tail it is best to cook them about 7 to 9 minutes.
 Anything over 6 ounces will takes about 7 to 10 minutes long broiling them.
 The one thing I always have near me when cooking any type of meat is my meat thermometer.
 I am very cautious on making sure I do not overcook my meat.
 If you are broiling a larger lobster tail you will want to adjust the oven rack down another inch so it can cook more evenly.

 There are several different variations when cooking lobster tails.
 I love how simple each of them are and how they all taste just about the same.
 It is all about preference and what is easiest for you in your kitchen.
 Lobster tails are cooked quickly and easily.
 In less than 10 minutes you will have a beautiful and decadent meal on your table anyway you cook them.

-- Broiled lobster tail: This is my go-to way.
+- Broiled: This is my go-to way.
 It is quick and easy and simple broiled on high heat and up close to top of the over.
 This makes a tender lobster tail ever time.

-- Baked lobster tail: Very similar to broiling except under average heat and extra time when cooking.
+- Baked: Very similar to broiling except under average heat and extra time when cooking.

-- Poached lobster: This is more of a simmer in a layer of butter.
+- Poached: This is more of a simmer in a layer of butter.
 It is also known as butter poaching.

-- Grilled lobster: If you love to grill, this is for you!
+- Grilled: If you love to grill, this is for you!
 Simply add the lobster tails to your grill and let the heat cook the tails evenly and quickly.